Marcia Haufrecht

 Marcia Haufrecht is an American actress, playwright and director, as well as a noted acting teacher and coach.
-A life member of The Actors Studio, and a longtime member of The Ensemble Studio Theatre, she is also the founder and artistic director of the Off-Off-Broadway company (and venue), The Common Basis Theatre (originally The Common Ground Theatre).
+A life member of Actors Studio, and a longtime member of The Ensemble Studio Theatre, she is also the founder and artistic director of the Off-Off-Broadway company (and venue), The Common Basis Theatre (originally The Common Ground Theatre).

 Early life

 Haufrecht was the first of three children born to Herbert and Judith Haufreucht, the former a noted pianist, composer, folklorist and editor.
-A Manahattan native, born and bred, Haufrecht attended Performing Arts High School, graduating in 1954 as a dancer.

 Career

 Dance

 Haufrecht said that Broadway was scarcely clamoring for "a barefoot, modern dancer", much less for one of Haufrecht's diminutive stature and limited experience.
 She made her Off-Broadway debut as an actress that September at the Cherry Lane Theatre, with a small part in the Studio 12 limited-run revival of Jean-Paul Sartre's The Flies.
 Her Broadway and her professional dancing debuts occurred two months later, when she was signed for the musical, Plain and Fancy.
 The show's choreographer, Helen Tamiris (a former colleague of Haufrecht's father) was instrumental in being included in the show.
 The show's producers changed Haufrecht's professional name to Howard, and so she remained for at least six years.

 In the summer of 1955, Haufrecht toured nationally with Can-Can, a part that she attributed to fortuitous timing:

 I think the only reason they hired me was because it was in the dead of summer, and the only people that showed up to the audition were strippers; they weren't really dancers.
 So they had to hire me; I was the only dancer that showed up.

 Before she was 20, Haufrecht turned her attention to acting, as she told The Montreal Gazette in 1969, "because I hated being part of the background.
 I felt so superfluous.
 And I felt I had something to say...
 It was my ego."
 In 2012, Haufrecht said that her early career change, however rewarding in the long run, was born of necessity:

 After I was done with Can-Can, I auditioned for a lot of shows, and I couldn't get anything...
 One day, I auditioned - I don't know if it was Damn Yankees - [but] it was a Bob Fosse show.
 And I'm down to the last fifteen and he needed twelve, or something like that.
 He pulls me aside and says, "I'd love to use you, Marcia.
 You're a wonderful dancer, you really are.
 But you're too short."
 I said to myself, "That's it; I'm outta here.
 I'm not dancing anymore."